 A: Generally, yes.
-In California, all employees who work at least 30 days for the same Employer within a year in California, including part-time, per diem, and temporary employees, are covered by this law with some specific exceptions.
+All employees who work at least 30 days for the same employer within a year in California, including part-time, per diem, and temporary employees, are covered by this law with some specific exceptions.
 Employees exempt from the paid sick leave law include:

 - Employees covered by collective bargaining agreements with specified provisions